DeepanshuSarawagi/AWS/10-VPC/VPCOverview.md

 Multiple subnets allow you to restrict resources in certain subnets to specific destinations via these defined routes.

+Private IP CIDR ranges in AWS:

+- 10.0.0.0/8
+- 172.16.0.0/12
+- 192.168.0.0/16

 Within a subnet, AWS reserves 4 IP addresses.
-1st IP address is the network address.
+- 1st IP address is the network address.
-2nd IP address is reserved for AWS routing.
+- 2nd IP address is reserved for AWS routing.
-3rd IP address is reserved for DNS.
+- 3rd IP address is reserved for DNS.
-4th IP address is reserved for future use.
+- 4th IP address is reserved for future use.
-Last IP address is the broadcast address which cannot be used either.
+- Last IP address is the broadcast address which cannot be used either.

 Subnets in a VPC contains following information:
   - Summary; which has following further detailed metadata